Home » Baking Recipes » Biscuits » Grasmere Ginger Shortbread: A Fiery, Crumbly, Chewy Delight

 The now famous Grasmere gingerbread was originally created in 1854, by local village woman Sarah Nelson.
 She started selling her delicacy outside her house to locals and tourists alike and its fame soon spread.
 Despite a life of grinding hard work and losing all of her children, Sarah founded a thriving business, no mean achievement for a woman of her day.

-CT and I spent a few wonderful days near Grasmere a few years ago and somehow we just couldn’t help but walk the mile around the lake to the Grasmere Gingerbread shop and buy a pack or two to fuel us on our daily treks.
+A few years ago, CT and I spent a few wonderful days near Grasmere in the Lake District.
+And somehow we just couldn’t help but walk the mile around the lake to the Grasmere Gingerbread shop each morning and buy a pack or two to fuel us on our daily treks.
+It’s that good.

 Grasmere Ginger Shortbread